KvanTTT/Cool-Compiler/README.md

 Cool-Compiler
 =============

 Compiler for Cool programming language.
-Description of implemented cool language dialect is placed in roo directoru "Ñool Manual.pdf".
+Description of implemented cool language dialect is placed in root directory "Cool Manual.pdf".

 Used technologies and framework stack:
 - ANTLRWorks